Stderr and Stdout: Understanding Logs and Output

 and stderr

-to different files while using nohup
+to different files when using nohup

 |